 If you're struggling to find what you need, call our Support line on 0808 808 0000 (Monday to Friday, 9am-8pm)More ways to contact us

 Many people think that if they have a medical condition such as cancer, they will not be able to donate their organs (such as a kidney) or tissue (such as the corneas of the eye) to another person when they die.
 Having, or having had, cancer does not mean you cannot donate your organs or tissue.
-But it may affect what you can donate.
+But it might affect what you can donate.

 If you have a medical condition such as cancer, a healthcare professional will review your medical history after you have died.
 They will then decide whether one or more of your organs or tissues are suitable for donation.
-This means that while you are alive you will not know whether your organs or tissues will be suitable.
+This means that while you are alive, you will not know whether your organs or tissues will be suitable.
 Only your family will know this after you have died.

 The cornea is one type of tissue that is usually suitable for donation if a person dies with cancer.